ant-design/ant-design/docs/react/introduce.en-US.md

 ### Using npm or yarn

-**We recommend using npm or yarn to install**，it not only makes development easier，but also allow you to take advantage of the rich ecosystem of javascript packages and tooling.
+**We recommend using npm or yarn to install**，it not only makes development easier，but also allow you to take advantage of the rich ecosystem of Javascript packages and tooling.

 ```bash
 $ npm install antd --save